golfhub8/camping-planner-app/replit.md

 - **Recipes Module**: Create, browse, and search for camping recipes with ingredients and preparation steps optimized for outdoor cooking
 - **Grocery List Builder**: Generate combined shopping lists from selected recipes with automatic categorization, deduplication, and sharing capabilities
 - **Trips Module**: Full trip management with UI for creating trips, viewing trip lists, dates, locations, collaborators, and cost tracking
+- **Meal Planning**: Add recipes to trips to plan meals, remove meals from trips, and generate trip-specific grocery lists from all planned meals

 The application is built as a modern single-page application (SPA) with a REST API backend, featuring full CRUD capabilities, intelligent data processing, and persistent PostgreSQL storage.